 The Neuroscience section introduces the neuroscience and pathophysiologic basis of neurologic disease.
-Emphasis on an integration of disciplines with diagnosis, treatment and management of diseases affecting peripheral and central nervous systems.
+There is an emphasis on an integration of disciplines with diagnosis, treatment and management of diseases affecting peripheral and central nervous systems.
 (Previously MED 204)

 MED 212 - Neuroscience II (5 weeks)